Qrbaker/pivotalTrackerStoryNumberMaskForFirefox/README.md

 - Click `Add to Firefox`
 - Approve the extension when prompted

-You will now see the story short code appended to each story on your projects.
+You will now see the story short code prepended to each story on your projects.

 -----
 # How to install: Chrome